yast/yast-theme/README.md

 - Install npm: `sudo zypper install npm-default`
 - Go to the `src/` subdirectory.
-- Install the SASS processor and the tools: `npm install`
+- Install the SASS processor and the tools: `npm ci`
   - The NPM packages are installed into the `node_modules` subdirectory

 ### Building the QSS and CSS Files